 Many Dogs Have Undergone Drastic Changes

 Some changes have become an advantage to their breed, while others were not as helpful.
-In fact, some people breed their dogs through selective breeding to exaggerate or enhance a certain physical trait to the expense of sacrificing their health and quality of life.
+In fact, some people breed their dogs through selective breeding to exaggerate or enhance a certain physical trait to the point of sacrificing their health and quality of life.

 Most people would agree that one of the most unique dog breeds today is the bull terrier.
 They have an unusual egg-shaped head with small, slanting eyes.
 Some might liken a bull terrier’s head to a football.
-Whatever you might think, they are simply different when you compare to other dogs.
+Whatever you might think, they are simply different when compared to other dogs.

 While some people may consider their head’s structure as cute or pleasantly unique, the bull terrier did not look this way in the early 20th century.
 They actually had a head that looked like normal dogs.
-Their legs wasn’t short like it is today, they were longer with a thicker body.
+Their legs weren’t short like it is today, they were longer with a thicker body.

 Do you know that English bulldogs were used as bait for bulls?
 Thankfully, the practice was banned in 1835.
 Given their physical limitations, the English bulldogs of today would not be able to outrun a bull.

-Over a century ago, Chinese Shar Pei only had mild wrinkling.
+Over a century ago, Chinese Shar-Pei only had mild wrinkling.
 However, because of modern breeding techniques, their wrinkles have become bigger and thicker.

 Their wrinkles have now extended beyond the face, toward their chest, and slightly to their front legs.
-Some breeders today are trying to reverse the breeding process and restore the traditional look of Chinese Shar Pei.
+Some breeders today are trying to reverse the breeding process and restore the traditional look of Chinese Shar-Pei.

 Because of the cute and lovable look of pugs, it is not difficult to see that it is among the most popular dog breeds.
 Breeders intentionally bred pugs to have a flat nose and big, wide eyes.
-Not only that, but pugs were also bred to have that double curl on their tail.
+Not only that but pugs were also bred to have that double curl on their tail.

 Sadly, because of their flatter nose, pugs can easily develop breathing and respiratory problems.
 In addition to that, bigger and wider eyes lead to eye problems.
-And the double curl on their tails are actually a genetic defect that may lead to paralysis.
+And the double curl on their tails is actually a genetic defect that may lead to paralysis.
 You’d never guess they have a risk of health issues considering how energetic and sweet they are.